 B. Inaudible Votes.
 Any member present who does not vote in an audible voice shall be recorded as voting “aye.”
 Members may abstain from voting if the member has recused himself or herself from participating due to a conflict of interest under Government Code Section 87100, in which case the member shall not be present in the meeting room during the discussion and action on the item.

 C. Quorum.
-A quorum for the transaction of business shall only exist as long as a majority of the Advisory Committee members are present.
-For purposes of this Bylaw, “majority of the members” means a majority (4) of the authorized positions, whether or not all of the positions have been filled by the Board of Supervisors.
+A quorum for the transaction of business shall only exist as long as a majority of the Advisory Committee’s voting members are present.
+For purposes of this Bylaw, “majority of the members” means a majority (4) of the authorized voting positions, whether or not all of the voting positions have been filled by the Board of Supervisors.

 D. Number of Votes Required for Action.
 No action or recommendation of the Advisory Committee shall be valid and binding unless a quorum is present and the action is approved by a majority vote of the Advisory Committee members actually present at the meeting.
 Each member shall have one vote.
 No votes may be cast by proxy.
 Tie votes shall be considered as a denial of the motion.